 Who doesn’t love visiting waterfalls?
 Bridal Veil Falls is probably one of the most popular stops on the island and with good reason.
 Located near Kakawong, it is an easy walk from the parking lot down the steel staircase to a beautiful cascade flowing over the gorge.
 On a hot day, you’ll find many people swimming in the calm pool below.
 There are short hiking trails around the falls, but the highlight for children and adults of all ages is having the opportunity to walk behind the falls and slide down the smooth rocks back out to the front.
 It’s playtime for everyone!

 Whether you choose to take a sailboat or cruise line, a visit to the Benjamin Islands is a must.
 From the town of Little Current, you will leave from the harbour for a two-hour boat ride out to the colourful rock islands known as the Benjamins.
 These islands made of pink granite paint a pretty scene.
-We travelled with North Channel Cruise Line tour boat and it ended up being an excellent choice.
+We travelled with North Channel Tours and it ended up being an excellent choice.
 The rain and wind moved in on our day trip, so having the warmth of the large cabin made for a pleasant afternoon.
 Luckily the rain cleared up in time for us to camp on one of the islands.
 Taking a zodiac from the boat to the shore, we set up tents on the smooth rocks and had a peaceful sleep awakening to a gorgeous sunrise and a brand new sunny day.

 What makes Manitoulin Island truly special is the chance to get to know the aboriginal people native to the island.
-There are six reserves on the island and instead of remaining separate from tourists; they have opened up their doors to allow a glimpse into traditional life.
-We had many aboriginal experiences during our time on the island, and the Song of the Drum was one of our favourite.
+There are six reserves on the island and instead of remaining separate from tourists they have opened up their doors to allow a glimpse into traditional life.
+We had many aboriginal experiences during our time on the island, and the Voice of the Drum, part of the Great Spirit Circle Trail, was one of our favourite.
 During this afternoon workshop, we met our guide Steven who told stories of the drum and the importance and purpose of the instrument in his culture.
 The drum was given to warring tribes by a young girl and has remained a symbol of peace throughout history.
 Only men play the drum as it was a woman’s gift, but lucky for us, we were all allowed to make a drum to take home for ourselves.
 After watching a performance of different techniques and rhythms, we had the chance to give it a try ourselves and then make our very own deerskin drum to take home.
 Loving arts and crafts myself, I had a ball threading the string made of hide through my leather drum to fasten it to its base.
 By the end, I was quite happy with my craftsmanship and cannot wait to paint my drum once it dries completely.

 6. Ride a Horse